hoangvuHY/App-Books/README.md

       http://localhost:8080/login

 Step 5.
-Log in with the following fields:
-Email: user1@gmail.com
-Password: 1
+Register and login to use

 Step 6: Perform your functions such as:  add, edit, delete, ...